-Mini Pavlova Meringue Nests With White Chocolate And Strawberry Filling
+Meringue Nests With White Chocolate & Strawberry Filling

-These mini meringue nests are perfectly crunchy on the outside and soft and chewy in the mouth.
-My failproof method creates beautifully white and glossy meringue nests that are filled with a white chocolate ganache and strawberry filling.
+Glossy meringue nests filled with a white chocolate ganache and strawberry filling.
 Find out how to make this tasty dessert below.

-If this is your first time making meringue, these mini pavlova nests are the prefect recipe for you to start with: it’s super easy, has minimal steps and you’ll only need a few basic ingredients.
+If this is your first-time making meringue, then this is the prefect recipe for you: it’s super easy, has minimal steps and you only need a few basic ingredients.

 Scared Of Making Meringue?
 Don’t Be…

-Making meringue is actually quite easy when you have an idea of what your meringue should look like and feel like.
-I’ve included a video and step-by-step pictures of how to make mini meringue nests with this recipe.
-Plus, how to make my favourite white chocolate and strawberry meringue nests filling.
-This recipe will provide you with stunning nests each time.
+It’s quite easy when you have an idea of what your meringue should look and feel like.
+So, I’ve included a video and step-by-step pictures to help you make the best mini meringue nests ever.

-- Egg Whites: Egg whites are used to make meringues.
-When egg whites are whisked, air is trapped resulting in an increase in volume.
+- Egg Whites: When egg whites are whisked, air is trapped resulting in an increase in volume.

-- Lemon Juice: This meringue nest recipe is without cream of tartar but uses half a teaspoon of lemon juice.
-Adding this citric ingredient helps to create a lighter meringue, increases the egg whites volume and keeps the mixture stable.
+- Lemon Juice: This meringue nest recipe is without cream of tartar but uses half a teaspoon of lemon juice instead.
+Adding this citric ingredient helps to create a lighter meringue, increases the volume and keeps the mixture stable.

 Meringue Nests Filling

-- White Chocolate, Double Cream & Strawberries: Three ingredients make up this delicious meringue nest filling.
-If you’re wondering what to put in a meringue nest, this mouth-watering filling is the answer!
-Strawberries and cream are a classic pavlova combo but the addition of white chocolate takes this filling to a whole new level.
+If you’re wondering what to put in meringue nests, then this mouth-watering filling is the answer!
+Strawberries and cream are a classic pavlova combo, but the addition of white chocolate takes this filling to a whole new level.

 My Top Tips For Making The Best Meringue Nests

-It’s true that meringues are easy to make and quite quick to whip up, but below are a few pro tips to ensure your homemade mini meringues are perfect:
+Meringues are easy to make and quite quick to whisk, but below are a few pro tips to ensure your homemade mini meringues are perfect every time:

 Do not add any egg yolk to the whites!
-Egg whites that contain egg yolk will not beat properly.
+Egg whites that contain egg yolk will not whisk properly.

-Preheat your oven to 100°C (gas mark 1 or 220°F) and separate the egg whites from the egg yolks.
+Preheat your oven to 100°C (80°F or gas mark 1) and separate the egg whites from the egg yolks.
 Put the egg whites in a large mixing bowl and add half a teaspoon of lemon juice.

 With an electric whisk, whisk the egg whites on a low setting until the egg whites begin to foam and look frothy.

-Proceed to whisk the egg white mixture on a high speed, adding a tablespoon of sugar at a time until finished.
-Keeping whisking until stiff peaks are formed.
+Whisk the egg white mixture on a high speed, adding a tablespoon of sugar at a time until it’s all in.
+Keep whisking until stiff peaks have formed.

 How To Shape Pavlova Nests

-- Once the mini pavlova nests have baked, turn the oven off and leave the meringues in the oven until the oven temperature has cooled down.
+- Once the meringue nests are baked, turn the oven off and leave the meringues in the oven until the oven temperature has cooled down.
 This will prevent a sudden temperature change that can cause the meringues to crack.

 Can I Make This Without An Electric Whisk?

-Yes, but you’re going to need some muscles and it will take a longer time to whip!
-I personally would not do it, to make meringues requires a lot of whisking.
+Yes, but you’re going to need some muscles and it will take a longer time to whisk!
+I personally would not do it, making meringues requires a lot of whisking.

 How Long Do Meringue Nests Keep?

 Meringue nests can keep for up to 2 days stored in an airtight container in a cool dry place.
-If stored in a humid environment, then it’s likely the meringue nest will keep for up to one day.
+If stored in a humid environment, then it’s likely the mini pavlova nests will keep for up to one day.

 How Do You Know When Meringues Are Done?